-If you’re talking about TV, cinema or online advertising, then it’ll be partly down to the visuals and the voiceover, but a big element of why viewers and consumers connect with advertising is due to the background music.
+If you’re talking about cinema, online or TV advertising, then it’ll be partly down to the visuals and the voiceover, but a big element of why viewers and consumers connect with products or services is due to the music in advertising.

 In advertising’s heyday, each product or brand would have had its own, specially-composed jingle to define and cement it in the consumer’s mind.
 Even though they’ve long-since dropped Justin Timberlake singing, ‘I’m Lovin’ It’ at the end of their ads, does anyone hear McDonald’s whistley, five-note hook and not sing that last line to themselves?
 Originally, ‘I’m Lovin’ It’ was no ordinary jingle – it was also a complete Timberlake song, produced by the Neptunes.

 McDonald’s spent a reported $1.37 billion when they debuted the five commercials (translated into eleven different languages) in 2003.
 The fact they’re still using the same ‘audio logo’ now reflects the fact that music can become as synonymous with a product or a brand as a tagline such as Ronseal’s evergreen ‘Does what it says on the tin’.